-the PoW consensus like Bitcoin, has been a cause for environmental concern [233].
-Current estimations suggest that Bitcoin's energy consumption rivals that of some countries [234], leading to concerns about its sustainability amidst the global push for reduced carbon emissions.
-This has sparked ongoing research and debates among experts, advocates, and developers on transitioning from PoW-based blockchains to more energy-efficient consensus algorithms, such as PoA [235,236] or even considering alternative Distributed Ledger Technologies (DLTs) like Holochain [237,238].
-PoA-based authority master nodes in Ref.
-[239] can reduce energy consumption and enhance data security whereas a blockchain-based trust mechanism not only reduces energy issues but also provides high-quality services such as security and data privacy in IIoT.
+The transformative potential of blockchain technology promises more than just financial advancements; it holds the key to addressing some of the world's most pressing challenges, such as climate change [253].
+However, the significant energy consumption of blockchains, especially those using the PoW consensus like Bitcoin, has been a cause for environmental concern [254].
+Current estimations suggest that Bitcoin's energy consumption rivals that of some countries [255], leading to concerns about its sustainability amidst the global push for reduced carbon emissions.
+This has sparked ongoing research and debates among experts, advocates, and developers on transitioning from PoW-based blockchains to more energy-efficient consensus algorithms, such as Proof of Authority (PoA) [256, 257] or even considering alternative Distributed Ledger Technologies (DLTs) like Holochain [258, 259].
+PoA-based authority master nodes in [260] can reduce energy consumption and enhance data security whereas a blockchain-based trust mechanism not only reduce energy issue but provide high-quality services such as security and data privacy in IIoT.

 In the quest for net-zero emissions, the blockchain sector's current energy consumption cannot be ignored.
-Bitcoin's PoW consensus algorithm consumes 707 kWh per transaction [240,29] and this is not sustainable and scalable.
-The broader adoption of DLTs in industries like healthcare, automotive, and supply chains [241] means that the cumulative energy usage can be substantial.
-Recognizing this, networks such as Ethereum are transforming to shift from energy-intensive PoW to PoS [242], a more energy-friendly consensus mechanism.
-Such initiatives align with global carbon emission reduction targets and the broader goal of achieving net-zero emissions [243].
-These shifts are not merely technical adjustments but resonate with the global urgency to combat climate change [244,245].
+Bitcoin's PoW consensus algorithm consumes 707 kWh per transaction[261, 30] and this is not sustainable and scalable.
+The broader adoption of DLTs in industries like healthcare, automotive, and supply chain [262] means that the cumulative energy usage can be substantial.
+Recognizing this, networks such as Ethereum are transforming to shift from energy-intensive PoW to Proof of Stake (PoS) [263], a more energy-friendly consensus mechanism.
+Such initiatives align with global carbon emission reduction targets and the broader goal of achieving net-zero emissions [264].
+These shifts are not merely technical adjustments but resonate with the global urgency to combat climate change [265, 266].
 However, the path to a greener blockchain is not limited to consensus algorithm modifications.
-Comprehensive approaches, integrating renewable energy sources [246] and promoting energy-efficient blockchain applications, are essential.
-For instance, while Bitcoin's energy consumption is often highlighted, many are unaware of the significantly lower energy requirements of networks using PoA, like certain configurations of Hyperledger Fabric [247].
-By juxtaposing the energy consumption of PoW (Bitcoin-like), PoS (Ethereum-like), and PoA (Hyperledger Fabric-like) systems (Table 10), a clearer picture emerges, emphasizing the potential of transitioning to more sustainable DLT configurations [248].
+Comprehensive approaches, integrating renewable energy sources [267], and promoting energy-efficient blockchain applications, are essential.
+For instance, while Bitcoin's energy consumption is often highlighted, many are unaware of the significantly lower energy requirements of networks using PoA, like certain configurations of Hyperledger Fabric [268].
+By juxtaposing the energy consumption of PoW (Bitcoin-like), PoS (Ethereum-like), and PoA (Hyperledger Fabric-like) systems (Table 10), a clearer picture emerges, emphasizing the potential of transitioning to more sustainable DLT configurations [269].